ltcolscotty/Datascience/README.md

 # Datascience
 This repository will be used to link to my hobby data science projects.
+Used packages will be in the ```requirements.txt``` file provided in this repository.
+I'll be writing out questions and answering them with predicictions and inferences through visualizations.
+Thought processes should be written out for visualizations and statistical analysises done on data sets.
+I'll mainly be doing these with python, but I might experiment with R in the future in which I'll provide the relevant tools that I'm learning to use and such.

 ## Sources
 - http://www.kaggle.com/datasets